 Horizontal and vertical (elevation) to scale drawings with dimensions that show the location of the proposed Solar Array(s), buildings, structures, electrical tie lines and transmission lines, security fencing and all above ground structures and utilities on the property.

-Location of all existing and proposed overhead and underground electrical transmission or distribution lines within the Large Solar Energy System and within 100 feet of all exterior property lines of the Large Solar Energy System.
+Location of all existing and proposed overhead and underground electrical transmission or distribution lines within the Large Solar Energy System and within one hundred (100) feet of all exterior property lines of the Large Solar Energy System.

 Proposed setbacks from the Solar Array(s) to all existing and proposed structures within the Large Solar Energy System.

-Land elevations for the Solar Array(s) location and the relationship to the land elevations of all existing and proposed structures within the Large Solar Energy System at a minimum of 5’ contours.
+Land elevations for the Solar Array(s) location and the relationship to the land elevations of all existing and proposed structures within the Large Solar Energy System at a minimum of five (5) feet contours.

 Access driveways within and to the Large Solar Energy System, together with a detailed narrative regarding dimensions, composition, and maintenance of each proposed driveway.
 All access drives shall be subject to Lenawee County Road Commission approval and shall be planned so as to minimize the use of lands for that purpose.

-Planned security measures to prevent unauthorized trespass and access during the construction, operation, removal, maintenance or repair of the Large Solar Energy System.
+Planned security measures to prevent unauthorized trespass and access during the construction, operation, removal, maintenance, or repair of the Large Solar Energy System.

 A written description of the maintenance program to be used for the Solar Array and other components of the Large Solar Energy System, including decommissioning and removal.
-The description shall include maintenance schedules, types of maintenance to be performed, and decommissioning and removal procedures and schedules if the Large Solar Energy System is decommissioned.
+The description shall include maintenance schedules, types of maintenance to be performed, a safety and complaint resolution protocol, and decommissioning and removal procedures and schedules if the Large Solar Energy System is decommissioned.

 Planned lightening protection measures.